Need Our Expert Help? Call us +44 (0) 203 178 2048

-With over 12 years’ experience and more than 4,000 UK naturalisation approvals secured, we have steadily built First Migration’s reputation as one of the most trusted immigration consultancies in the world.
-As you can see from our Trustpilot reviews, we have an industry-leading reputation for always securing British Citizenship approvals, while providing our clients with a five-star service.
+With 17 years of experience and over 4,000 British Citizenship approvals, we have steadily built First Migration’s reputation as one of the most trusted immigration consultancies in the world.
+As you can see from our Trustpilot reviews, we have an industry-leading reputation for always securing UK Visa approvals while providing our clients with a five-star service.

 What is British Naturalisation?

 British naturalisation is the process by which a foreign national becomes a British Citizen.
 It is also referred to as obtaining British citizenship.
-Naturalisation allows individuals who are not born British citizens or entitled to British citizenship by descent to acquire citizenship through an application process.
+Naturalisation allows individuals not born British citizens or entitled to British citizenship by descent to acquire citizenship through an application process.
 Once obtained, the holder enjoys the same rights and privileges as any other British citizen.
-This means no further immigration control, the right to freely live and work in the UK, plus access to public funds where appropriate.
+This means no further immigration control, the right to live and work in the UK freely, plus access to public funds where appropriate.

 • Hold Indefinite Leave to Remain (ILR) and have done so for a minimum of one year.

-• Possess EU Settled Status through the EU Settlement Scheme (EUSS) and have done so for a minimum of one year.
+• Possess EU Settled Status through the EU Settlement Scheme (EUSS) and have done so for at least one year.

-If you hold one of the above statuses, then you can consider making an application.
-However before applying you should check your eligibility against the full requirements, which we examine below.
+If you hold one of the above statuses, you can consider applying.
+However, before applying, you should check your eligibility against the full requirements, which we examine below.

 What are the Requirements for British Naturalisation?